 I’ve got something easy, healthy, and delicious for you today.
-Jerusalem Salad!
+A Jerusalem Salad recipe!

 It’s really a very simple recipe – one of my friends described it as a Mediterranean-style pico de gallo.
 Sounds strange, but it’s delicious!

 My aunt Ashley, who lives in Israel, taught me this recipe a few years ago when she came for a visit.
 Just finely dice some tomatoes, red onions, cucumbers, and parsley and toss with a bit of olive oil, salt, and black pepper.